a-havu/libft/README.md

-My first 42 school project, a library of functions that we will be using in future projects.
+My first 42 school project, a library of functions that will be used in future projects.

 Many of the functions in the Libft subject are recreations of existing libc functions.